Generic Name: conjugated estrogens (synthetic a) (CON-ju-gate-ed ESS-tro-jenz)

 - If you wear contact lenses and you develop problems with them, contact your doctor.

 - If you will be having surgery or will be confined to a chair or bed for a long period of time (eg, a long plane flight), notify your doctor beforehand.
-Special precautions may need to be taken in these circumstances while you are taking Cenestin.
+You may need to stop taking Cenestin at least 4 to 6 weeks beforehand as directed by your doctor.

 - Cenestin may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are using Cenestin.

-- Lab tests, including a lipid profile, may be performed while you use Cenestin.
+- Lab tests may be performed while you use Cenestin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

-- Cenestin should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.
+- Cenestin should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Do not use Cenestin if you are pregnant.
 Avoid becoming pregnant while you are taking it.
 If you think you may be pregnant, contact your doctor right away.
 Cenestin is found in breast milk.
 If you are or will be breast-feeding while you use Cenestin, check with your doctor.
 Discuss any possible risks to your baby..